josue-rojas/job-search/README.md

 - how do we get data? design of how we get the latest data;
 - the query to get the latest jobs should be configurable
 - create filters for jobs to remove jobs that might not be relevant or companies that arent relevant to you
+- save puppeteer files only if debug is on?!?! - format should be source-date, files should be ignore for git
+- add ability to have attempts when scrolling or clicking button makes a request and returns a not 200